Some time ago, we wrote our own James Bond movie script. We think it’s really good, so we’ll share a snippet with you.

 Honestly, though, who could blame him?

-While the origins of Bond films are found in Rolex and Seiko watches, Goldeneye changed the game by exclusively featuring Omega Seamasters.
+While the origins of Bond films are found in both Rolex watches and Seiko watches, Goldeneye changed the game by exclusively featuring Omega Seamaster watches.
 It makes sense if you think about it.
 Seamasters are built tough, but maintain a low profile and a classy look, just like Mr. Bond himself.

 As it happens, we have a great selection of our own Omega Seamasters in stock here at the store, and we sometimes like to sit down and argue about which of them would make the best lead in the next Bond film.